 When stock markets are bullish, that usually means that corporate earnings are also very positive.
-And when that occurs, companies often consider selling off parts of their organizations, frequently in the form of spin-offs.
+And when that occurs, companies often consider selling off parts of their organizations, frequently in the form of spin-off stocks.
 A spin-off is simply when a division or subsidiary is separated from its parent company, and begins its life as an independent, spin-off stock.

 Spin-off stocks are so popular, there’s even an exchange-traded fund, Invesco S&P Spin-Off ETF (CSD), that investors can buy to easily get in on the action.
-That ETF has gained 24% in the past 52 weeks.

-Not All Spin-Offs are Created Equal
+Not All Spin-Offs Are Created Equal

 However, just like with any equity, investors must approach spin-offs with an analytical eye.
 Many spin-offs are winners, but others aren’t.